Finger Action in Down Dog Pose

 Down dog pose is a ubiquitous piece of most yoga practices and students are very often left to their own devices when it comes to its alignment.

-There are many different approaches taught by teachers.
 I have always favored a fairly close alignment of the legs yet in taking classes lately almost every teacher wants me to keep my feet wider apart and, in doing so, I can’t really complain.
-It makes life easier for one thing and it is respectful to do what teachers ask of me.

-As a teacher, one of the aspects of down dog pose that I focus a lot of attention on is the weight distribution in the hands and feet.
+As a teacher, one of the aspects of the down dog pose that I focus a lot of attention on is the weight distribution in the hands and feet.

-In down dog pose students tend to let the weight fall to the outside of both the hands and feet.
 Focusing on the hands for this post the majority of people in most classes let their weight fall to the outer heel of the palm.

 This tends to flatten the entire heel of the palm, which allows the carpal tunnel to be compressed into the mat.